dsmsuite/dsmsuite.github.io/about.md

 For details on tools supporting DSM see the [dsm tools](dsm_tools)

-The aim of the DSM tool suite is to offer a free solution and thereby significantly lowering the  threshold for applying DSMs.
+The aim of the DSM tool suite is to offer a free DSM solution thereby significantly lowering the threshold for applying DSMs.

 # Goals

 The goals of the DSM tool suite are:
-* To provide a free open source tool suite for DSM visualization.
+* To provide a free open source tool suite for DSM visualization supporting at least dependency visualization and impact analysis.
 * To support a number of well known programming languages and environments.
 * To allow for easy extension to support other programming languages and environments.
 * To allow integration into a continuous integration build chain.